 “Basically none.
 I knew how to do school work.”

-Corey wasn't always into marketing or advertising.
+Corey wasn’t always into marketing or advertising.
 As a high school kid, he was into graphic design and wanted to learn more about ad design.
-And so after scouting for colleges he thought would help him pick up skills in designing ads, he joined Sheridan College where he got his Diploma in Advertising.
-While the course taught a bit of what he wanted to learn, the main focus was on traditional advertising - print, radio, and TV ads.
+And so after scouting for colleges he thought would help him pick up skills in designing ads, he joined Sheridan College and got his Diploma in Advertising.
+While the course taught a bit of what he wanted to learn, the main focus was on traditional advertising — print, radio, and TV ads.
 He nevertheless enjoyed the program, stuck it out, and got his first job as a TV ad buyer.